 American girl meets boy from Brittany, France – add four ingredients and a company is born!

-The idea of importing my husband’s (my first French import) favorites came to me during a trip to the lovely coast of Brittany.
-We looked for product that was high quality and unique to the US market, we found Goulibeur!
+The idea of importing my husband’s (my first French import) favourites came to me during a trip to the lovely coast of Brittany.
+We looked for a product that was high quality and unique to the US market, we found Goulibeur!

 Not convinced?
 How about, Strawberry/Rhubarb Goat Cheese & Mascarpone Cheesecake?

 What are the four ingredients, send Nutmeg your guess?

 Food Travel Tags:

 Easy baking recipes, Food from Brittany, French Food, The Breton Gourmet, Travel to France